jlevando/eureka/in_progress/minasian/tracking_documents/readme.txt

 6. Create a new batch folder inside \eureka\in_progress\minasian

-7. Create a new CSV inside that batch folder named minasian_batchX_works.csv
+7. Create a new CSV inside that batch folder named minasian_batchX_works.csv.
+Copy a header row from a previous batch, and then copy all the rows that you selected in step 3 into this file.

 8. Find all relevant CSVs inside \minasian_pages for the pages of the manuscripts in the batch

 9. Copy the files into the batch folder.

-10. Delete the pages CSVs from the \minasian_pages directory after copying to the batch directory (we don't need to keep 2 copies)
+10. Delete the pages CSVs from the \minasian_pages (on Lisa's local machine (not shared in GitHub because it is too big and breaks the system) directory after copying to the batch directory (we don't need to keep 2 copies)

 11. Enter value in text direction field in the works.csv